VerstSiu/save_state/README.md

       /**
        * Age.
        */
-      val age by bindIntField("age", 11)
+      val age by bindStateInt("age", 11)

       fun testField() {
         // Use it just like a simple field property